-Category 5: Outreach Provide information t outreach efforts, who Work collaboratively o support the oversigh is being reached and with counties to identi e impact of SHS investments throu nt committee's monitoring of cour the outcomes ugh outreach strategies that are scaled to match the need: nties' outreach work, including the scale and scope of ach strategies as needed to support a robust regional with services Task Provide information to support the oversight committee's monitoring of counties' outreach work County partners February 2024 - Updated annual work plan template released September 2024 - FY25 work plans finalized October 2024 - Updated quarterly reporting template released February 2025 - Improved outreach data included in quarterly reports Starting with FY25, the counties all provided outreach goals in their annual work plans.
+- Provide information to support the oversight committee's monitoring of counties' outreach work, including the scale and scope of outreach efforts, who is being reached and the outcomes - Work collaboratively with counties to identify opportunities to expand outreach strategies as needed to support a robust regional infrastructure for reaching the unsheltered population and connecting them with services

+Task Lead(s) Timeline and deliverables Progress to date Provide information to support the oversight committee's monitoring of counties' outreach work County partners released September 2024 - FY25 work plans finalized October 2024 - Undated Starting with FY25, the counties all provided outreach goals in their annual work plans.
 The quarterly reporting template has been updated to include outreach progress, including number of people / households served, demographic data, and funds spent.
 The oversight committee will begin to see this data in the FY25 Q2 report in February.
 Work collaboratively with counties to identify opportunities to expand outreach strategies as needed County partners Pending more data and analysis of outreach strategies starting FY25 Q2.